fang-industries/stories/content/episode-5.md

 The lunch bell rings, again.
 Bri goes to her last class of the day, Mandarin.
 There's a speaking test today; she has to try and pronounce the sentences on her text book.

-"我吃狗了", Bri said proudly.
+“我吃狗了", Bri said proudly.

 The whole class looks at her in shock.
-"Does she know what she just said?", her friends whispered.
-The mandarin teacher raises her eyebrows, perplexed by such vile statement, although Bri doesn't seem to realize what she said.
+“Does she know what she just said?", her friends whispered.
+The mandarin teacher raises her eyebrows, perplexed by such vile statement, although Bri doesn't seem to realise what she said.

-"You ate the dog?!", her teacher asked.
+“You ate the dog?!”, her teacher asked.

-"What?
+“What?
 No!
 That's not what I meant!
-I meant to say that I ate enough."
+I meant to say that I ate enough.”
 Bri responds quickly.

-"That isn't how you pronounce it.
-Enough is "够", what you said was "狗", which means dog.", her teacher said.
+“That isn't how you pronounce it.
+Enough is "够", what you said was "狗", which means dog.”, her teacher said.

-"Oh sh-", Bri responded.
+“Oh sh-”, Bri responded.

-"Excuse me?"
+“Excuse me?”
 The teacher cuts Bri off.

-"对不鸡, 老师", Bri responded.
+“对不鸡, 老师”, Bri responded.

-"你说什么? 你的意思是对不起不是对不鸡" the teacher scolds.
+“你说什么? 你的意思是对不起不是对不鸡” the teacher scolds.

 Mandarin class goes smoothly, except for those incidents.
 Well, that was embarassing..

 The class finally ends and the school bell rings.
 She packs up her bag and greets her teacher goodbye, butchering some pronounciation in the way.

-"谢谢老师； 谢谢你教我们", the class said in union.
+“谢谢老师； 谢谢你教我们”, the class said in union.

 As she goes down the stairs, she receives a message from Jason.